eslint/rfcs/designs/2025-support-gfm-alert-syntax-parsing/README.md

 - > [!NOTE]
 - > Useful information that users should know, even when skimming content.

-#### GFM Alert syntax should not be enclosed in HTML opening or closing tags
+#### GFM alert syntax should not be enclosed in HTML opening or closing tags

 ```md
 <div>